danielharrell/open-eyes-lect-2017-18/Open.md

 If anything, the force of this idea is lost in familiarity.
-But to make it less familiar, think again of those deeper moments of speech, where we speak of openness---whether of mind, or arms, or heart---as if it were a state of being.
-And these deeper moments of speech reflect rarer moments in life where we might want to say that something *has* changed in our place or identity.
-We could think of them as moments of otherness that most reveal our openness.
+But to make it less familiar, think again of those deeper moments of speech, where we speak of openness---whether of eyes, or arms, or mind, or heart--as if it were a state of being.
+We can think in turn of rarer moments in life that justify such speech, where we might want to say that something *can* change, or *has* changed, in our place or identity.
+We could think of these as moments of otherness that most reveal our openness.
 Still, it seems easier to suppose that such moments have done something *to* our point of view---moved it, altered it, enlarged it, deepened it---than to suppose they have more simply erased it, or denied it, or refuted the very idea of it.
-In other words, it seems easier to suppose that the self might be transformed, than to suppose it could ever be transcended.
+In other words, it is easier to suppose that the self might be transformed, than to suppose that the self could ever be transcended.
+But why should this be easier, unless the self stayed intact enough, or closed enough, to make the otherness in openness seem a property of self rather than a negation of self?
-And less easy still to make sense of this difficulty, the difficulty of thinking that the self might even once, much less at every moment, be effaced in openness, unless the self somehow stayed intact, or closed, in openness, and even in light of the deepest moments of otherness that openness makes possible.

-We can find still more support for this idea, of a self that encloses us in openness, and can therefore never be transcended, in the merest philosophical reflection.
+We can find still more support for this idea in the merest philosophical reflection.
 For in this context, the merest such reflection might be that our point of view *is* a point of view.
-And if we recognize this, it is easy to question our point of view, or doubt it, or even want to overcome it, as if we might someday see things from *no* point of view; see them, that is, as they truly are, as they are in themselves, as they are *outside* any point of view, no matter how encompassing.
-But the backdrop of such a reflection, or yearning, would seem to be the recognition that we can never escape a point of view.
-For without it, how could we see at all?
-Or ever see beyond it, if seeing requires it?
+And if we recognize this, it becomes possible to question our point of view, or doubt it, or even want to overcome it, as if we might someday see things from *no* point of view.
+See them, that is, as they truly are; as they are in themselves; as they are *outside* any point of view, no matter how encompassing.
+But the backdrop of this reflection would seem to be the recognition that a point of view is precisely what we can never escape.
+For how could we see at all, without a point of view?
+Or ever see beyond it, if seeing any distance requires it?
 And a large part of deeper philosophical reflection might well be reduced to this recognition.
 For what more, really, is contained in the self-knowledge of Socratic ignorance?
 Or the self-certainty of Cartesian doubt?
 The transcendental self of Kantian critique?
 Or the absolute self of Hegelian dialectic?
-All these teachings can seem little more than the embrace of a self that can never be transcended.
+It can start to seem as if there is nothing at the end of philosophical reflection but a self to embrace, since it can never be transcended.

-if we are carried beyond our merest philosophical reflection about this, it can seem we are led at best from a recognition of the self to a reconciliation with it.
-Through Socratic ignorance, we can reach self-knowledge; or through Cartesian doubt, self-certainty.
-We can reach self-knowledge through
-Socratic ignorance; or self-certainty through Cartesian doubt; a self that is transcendental, through Kantian critique; or a self that is absolute, through Hegelian dialectic.
-But what could it mean to reach beyond the self, in any such respect, and especially if the self proves absolute?

-Nor do we need Hegel's tangled prose to prove the self absolute.
-Consider the demonstration, of sorts, in Eliot's *Middlemarch*, as we follow Rosamond Vincy through a life of self-regard, or what Eliot calls egoism, to a moment of self-release, where the ego is transcended, but in the shipwrecked embrace of another self, as if there were nothing but another self outside the self, making transcendence, in turn, a movement from self to self.
+Nor do we need the arguments of philosophy to reach this conclusion.
+And other ways of reaching it can even allow for the semblance of self-transcendence.
+Consider this passage, from perhaps the greatest novel in English:

 > (797) Rosamond, taken hold of by an emotion stronger than her own---hurried along in a new movement which gave all things